JC Accredited

 Knowledge Nugget: Cocaine floods your brain with dopamine—a “reward” chemical.
 But over time, it hijacks your system.
 You stop producing natural joy.
 The only way to feel anything?
 More coke.
 And then more.

-Signs of Cocaine Abuse: The Warning Lights You Ignore Until They Burn Out
+Signs of Cocaine Abuse: The Warning Lights You Ignore Until They Burn Out.

-Why Cocaine Addiction Owns You
+Why Cocaine Addiction Owns You.

 Cocaine doesn’t sneak up.
 It sprints.
 From first use to full-blown dependence, the timeline can be shockingly fast.
 And withdrawal?
 It’s not shaking and sweating like opioids or alcohol—but it’s brutal in its own way: